Community Boss + OpenVia Integrate For The Best Community Access Control

 Community Boss with OpenVia now offers a cost-effective technology solution that lets communities control access to parking areas, entrances, & amenity spaces.

-EVERETT, WASHINGTON, USA, July 19, 2023/EINPresswire.com/ -- Community Boss has partnered with OpenVia to offer a cost-effective technology solution that lets communities control access to parking areas, entrances, and amenity spaces with custom time increments.
+EVERETT, WA, USA, July 21, 2023/EINPresswire.com/ -- Community Boss has partnered with OpenVia to offer a cost-effective technology solution that lets communities control access to parking areas, entrances, and amenity spaces with custom time increments.

 Community Boss, a leading software solution for community management, and Open-Via, a pioneer in access control technology, are proud to announce their integration partnership.